 Furthermore, funding for public schools and state universities must be increased to ensure equitable and expanded access to education.
-It is also essential to increase diversity in the field of public health, primary care and nephrology, nutrition, and other allied health care sectors.
+It is also essential to increase diversity in the field of public health, primary care and nephrology, nutrition, and other allied Thought leaders at the virtual workshops suggest adopting a bottom-up approach by encouraging children and young adults to follow STEM careers.

+health care sectors.
 To ensure that people's needs are met, these professions must reflect the diverse communities they serve, and the workforce should be trained to provide culturally and linguistically appropriate care.